Chuggaaconroy

 Emiliano Rodolfo Rosales-Birou (born April 8, 1990), also known as Emile Rosales and better known by his online alias Chuggaaconroy or Chugga for short, (Note: His channel username is stylized in lowercase as chuggaaconroy.) is an American YouTuber, Internet personality and Let's Player.
-Starting his online career in 2008, Rosales-Birou is most notable for his comprehensive walkthrough videos on various video games released on Nintendo platforms, including titles from the Mother, Super Mario, The Legend of Zelda, Pikmin, Pokémon, and Xenoblade Chronicles series.
+Starting his online career in 2008, Rosales-Birou is most notable for his comprehensive walkthrough videos on various video games released on Nintendo platforms, including titles from the Mother, Super Mario, The Legend of Zelda, Pikmin, Pokémon, and Xenoblade series.

 Alongside his Let's Play videos, Rosales-Birou is a founding member of the collaborative Let's Play YouTube channel The Runaway Guys with fellow Let's Play personalities Proton Jon and NintendoCapriSun.
 The group's content consists of playthroughs of various multiplayer video games, including Mario Party and New Super Mario Bros.

 Early life

 Rosales-Birou was born on April 8, 1990, and is a native of Phoenix, Arizona.
-He later moved to Atlanta, Georgia in 2012, where he resided as of 2019.
+He later moved to an apartment in Conyers, Georgia in 2012, and later a house in Atlanta where he resided as of 2019.
 Rosales-Birou had been a member of the EarthBound video game community fan-site Starmen.net as a teenager, where he met fellow content creator and collaborator Stephen Georg; Georg had mentioned how Rosales-Birou had introduced him to the Let's Play genre and inspired him to make his own gaming channel.

 YouTube career

 History (2008–present)

 Rosales-Birou created his YouTube account on July 26, 2006, under the alias of "Chuggaaconroy," a name he has used as an online pseudonym since he was a child.
 He was initially inspired to make Let's Plays by personalities such as Claire Wheeler (better known as "Proton Jon"), a Let's Player originating from the Something Awful forums and an eventual founding member of The Runaway Guys.
 He uploaded his first Let's Play series on March 26, 2008, covering the SNES role-playing game EarthBound on YouTube, adding commentary on the game's sound and art design.
 He would later upload Let's Play videos on the other games in the Mother series.

 In July 2010, Rosales-Birou's YouTube account was suspended under false copyright claims, though was restored in August.
 Timothy Bishop (NintendoCapriSun), a Let's Player and eventual founding member of The Runaway Guys, also had his account suspended at the same time.
-Also in 2010, Rosales-Birou obtained a YouTube partnership with The Game Station (now called Polaris), a sub-network of Maker Studios.
+Also in 2010, Rosales-Birou obtained a YouTube partnership with The Game Station (later named Polaris), a sub-network of Maker Studios.
 Nintendo had initially targeted and content ID-claimed several of Rosales-Birou's videos in early 2013 due to them containing footage of their games, causing his ad revenue to temporarily decrease, but later ceased doing so.